BestTimesToVisit.com Logo

 culture

 Embrace the coffee culture!
 Sarajevans take their coffee very seriously, and it's a social ritual.
-Sit back, relax, and enjoy a Bosnian coffee (kafa) served in a traditional džezva; it's a great way to people-watch and soak in the atmosphere, especially in the old town.
+Expect to be served Bosnian coffee (kafa) in a džezva, and take your time to savor it – rushing it is considered impolite.

 money